rpm-software-management/dnf5/doc/libdnf5_plugins/actions.8.rst

 Description
 ===========

-This plugin allows defining actions to be executed throught libdnf5 callbacks hooks.
+This plugin allows defining actions to be executed through libdnf5 callbacks hooks.
 Each action is hooked to one specific callback.
 Actions for ``pre_transaction`` and ``post_transaction`` callbacks may define a (glob-like) filtering rule on the package NEVRA or package files, as well as whether the package is incoming or outgoing.